bat-z/bat-z/README.md

  <details>
 <summary>BEFORE YOU INTERACT! !</summary>

  1. I’m quite socially awkward and get overwhelmed easily, so I tend to be somewhat quiet or rarely INT first when comes with new people.
-I also overthink a lot and don’t want to come across as a annoying or that I'm botherin anyone.
+I don’t want to come across as a annoying or that I'm botherin anyone.
 I know I shouldn't care at all, but I’ve realized that several people have blocked/unfriended me because of this without telling me what I’m doing wrong.

+2. I am a very sensitive person and overthinker.
+I worried/care about my friends and the people I interact with, and I try to be on their good side.
+I apologize very often, and I also find it hard to say no, especially to a random ppl or someone whos a friend oomf.

-2. Please check my kintypes list for doubles in pronouncc! to avoid accidental awkward situations
+3. Please check my kintypes list for doubles in pronouncc! to avoid accidental awkward situations

-3. Be aware!
+4. Be aware!
 This person is a survivor of abuse/SA/Groomings.
 Please be careful with what you say.
 I’m usually not bothered by sexually explicit jokes or some uncomfortle jokes, but it’s something to keep in mind.
 I do have my own triggers, but I don't bother telling anyone unless we're, like, very close...?
 I thought it would sound ridiculous lol.

-4. Sometimes I don't think before I speak.
+5. Sometimes I don't think before I speak.
 If I ever say something incorrect or something that could be offensive in any way tell me!
 I will correct myself and then apologize.
 Don't be afraid to point it out to me like I said, I’m not afraid for my own mistakes

 6. I tend to get very clingy to the people I feel comfortable with, and I end up being annoying if you don't like that, tell me.

+ 7. I don't really like large crowds also if it's a large group, I usually walk away.

 more in here;

 [BEFORE YOU INTERACT](https://oldmenyaoislop.straw.page/beforeyouinteract)